jitsi/signal-sidecar/README.md

 # signal-sidecar
-sidecar that reports detailed health information from a jitsi signal node
+a sidecar that reports detailed health information from a jitsi signal node.

+## overview
+`signal-sidecar` collects data from `jicofo` and `prosody` and presents it in a format intended for consumption by devops tools that manage a Jitsi deployment.

+Reported drain status is normally based on the contents of a file located at `STATUS_PATH`.
+The sidecar will report a `DRAIN` status anytime the number of `jicofo` participants exceeds `PARTICIPANT_MAX`.

+`signal-sidecar` is capable of querying the `mod_muc_census` Jitsi Meet Prosody plugin and reporting room census data as well.

 ## endpoints

 * `/health` responds with 200 if this sidecar is reachable
 * `/signal/report` json report; code 200 = healthy, 500/503 = broken/unhealthy
-* `/signal/census` responds with signal node room census
+* `/signal/census` responds with signal node room census (optional; requires `mod_muc_census`)

 ## configuration